History of the bikini: Continued controversies

 The bikini remained a popular topic for the news media.
 In May 2011, a council by-law in Barcelona, Spain made it illegal to wear bikinis in public except in areas near the beaches.
 Violators faced fines of between 120 and 300 euros.
 In 2012, two students of St. Theresa's College in Cebu, the Philippines, were barred from attending their graduation ceremony for "ample body exposure" because their bikini pictures were posted on Facebook.
 The students sued the college and won a temporary stay in a regional court.

 In May 2013, Cambridge University banned the Wyverns Club of Magdalene College from arranging its annual bikini jelly wrestling contest.
-In June 2013, actress Gwyneth Paltrow, who also is interested in fashion, produced a bikini for her clothing line that is designed to be worn by girls 4 to 8 years old.
+In June 2013, actress Gwyneth Paltrow, produced a bikini for her clothing line that is designed to be worn by girls 4 to 8 years old.
 She was criticized for sexualizing young children by Claude Knight of Kidscape, a British foundation that strives to prevent child abuse.
 He commented, "We remain very opposed to the sexualisation of children and of childhood ... is a great pity that such trends continue and that they carry celebrity endorsement."

 Four women were arrested over the 2013 Memorial Day weekend in Myrtle Beach, South Carolina for indecent exposure when they wore thong bikinis that exposed their buttocks.
 In June 2013, a commercial that included Pamela Anderson dancing in a bikini was banned by the British Advertising Standards Authority for degrading women.
 Anderson played an office worker who became the subject of a sexual fantasy of one of her male colleagues.
 In 2002, clothing retailer Abercrombie & Fitch came under criticism for selling child-sized thong bikinis and underwear.